uspgamedev/luasteam/docs/user_stats.rst

 .. function:: userStats.setStatFloat(stat_name, stat_value)

-  See :func:`userStats.setStatInt` which is the same but this function is used to set stats as a float.
+  Same as :func:`userStats.setStatInt`, but this function sets stats as floats.

 **Example**::